Majority of retail investors back new regs on corporate advisory firms: Study

 U.S. companies argue the social or environmentally aligned proposals go beyond the purview of the board, and opponents of proxy advisory firms routinely highlight the potential conflicts of interest and secrecy under which they operate.

 And as optimism grows that the SEC will impose new regulations on the industry, corporate America is ramping up its advocacy work.
-The National Association of Manufacturers launched a six-figure ad campaign in 2018 against proxy advisers.
+The National Association of Manufacturers and the U.S. Chamber of Commerce launched a six-figure ad campaign in 2018 against proxy advisers.

 CLICK HERE TO GET THE FOX BUSINESS APP